albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

     }
 ```

-Detections have a red background in case of "Attack" and light grey if the detections have identified the threat as "Unknown traffic".
+Detections have a red background in case of "Attack" and light grey if are identified the threat as "Unusual traffic".
-See it in Fig2
+*See it in Fig2*

 ## Conclusion

 In conclusion, some critical thought about the system created:

 - The only negative observation that we need to make is about energy consumption of Wi-Fi, Bluetooth is lighter and probably available on more vehicles.
-- HTTP is an unsecure protocol, we adopt it just for an easily approach, but we strongly suggests to use a SSL certificate (_can be a self-signed one_) in way to use HTTPS.
+- HTTP is an unsecure protocol, we adopt it just for an easily approach, but we strongly suggests to use a SSL certificate (can be a self-signed one) in way to use HTTPS.

 ### Data of detection